5 Easy Dr Gupta Gelatin Recipe Ideas Your Family Will Love

 Pouring the dr gupta gelatin recipe into silicone molds creates perfectly shaped cubes every single time.

 Pour the mixture into a small glass dish, silicone ice cube molds, or a clean loaf pan.
 Let it cool at room temperature for about 10 minutes, then refrigerate uncovered for 2 to 3 hours until fully set and firm.
 The finished texture should have a clean jiggle when you move the dish but hold its shape when cut.
 Silicone molds make it easy to pop out perfect cubes without any tools.
+The one critical rule here: do not cover the dish during the initial set.
+Trapped condensation drips back into the surface and creates an uneven top layer.

 Step 5: Serve at the Right Time for Best Results